nf-osi/usagereports/README.md

 # usagereports

-This contains scripts and an Rmarkdown template to generate data usage reports for a funder.
+This package contains scripts to pull data from various sources and generate a funder data usage report.
+For the warehouse data source, this mostly wraps queries from [Sage-Bionetworks/synapseusagereports](https://github.com/Sage-Bionetworks/synapseusagereports).

 **No real data** lives here.
 To propose a new plot figure, you *should* add a corresponding function to create example data so it's clear what the data looks like.